hugoduncan/hugoduncan.github.com/src/content/post/webapp_with_core.async.md

 title: "Exploring a todo app with core.async"
 Pubdate: "2013-08-11"
 tags: [ "clojurescript", "core.async", "templating" ]
+Description: "Builds the equivalent of the angularJS TODO example with core.async"
 ---

 We're going to build an equivalent of the [AngularJS TODO example][angulartodo]